ap4347/2102/docs/01-Lecture.md

 ```

-The following table shows the arithmetic operators supported by R language:
+The following table shows the basic arithmetic operators supported by R language: